 It is essential to remember that you only want to share content that is of value to your followers.
 And the curated content you share needs to follow this philosophy.
 Don’t just retweet random links, unless there is a clear synergy between what you share and your audience.
 Ideally, you should add a comment to the curated content you share.

+When managing your social media strategy, consider incorporating Social Media Scheduling Tools to streamline and optimize your content posting schedule.
 Although it depends somewhat on your target audience, most people prefer posts that include pictures or videos.
 Wherever possible, you should include an image as part of every post you make.
 We have previously written our Ultimate Guide to the Best Image Sizes for Social Media.

 There is little point in making your posts when the bulk of your target audience is sleeping.
 You need to strategically post at the best times to give you the eyeballs of your followers.